iqbal125/node-postgres-api-server/README.md

 1. I will assume basic Postgres knowledge and that the Database is already setup
 2. Subsitute Postgres credentials into .env.example and rename file to .env
-3. Create Tables based on commmands found in /Database/schema.sql file
+3. Create Tables based on commands found in /Database/schema.sql file
 4. Set any AUTH_SECRET you wish
 <br/> <br/>